rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 The HTTP method is `GET`.

-The URL path is formed of the discovered `coserv` endpoint (as set out in {{secrrapidisco}}), followed by a path separator ('/'), followed by the CoSERV query to be executed, which is represented as a Base64 encoding of the query's serialized CBOR byte sequence.
-The Base64 encoding MUST use the URL-safe alphabet according to {{RFC4648}}.
+The URL path is formed of the discovered `coserv` endpoint (as set out in {{secrrapidisco}}), followed by a path separator ('/'), followed by the CoSERV query to be executed, which is represented as a Base64Url encoding of the query's serialized CBOR byte sequence.

 There are no additional URL query parameters.